 Marketing for the film, heavily focused on Jack Frost, going back in time to take Scott’s place as Santa.
 Turns out it was the old bait and switch tactic, due to around the fact that The In-Laws were stalling time.
 Gonna have to Double Down this con for believing that this movie was gonna be a satisfying grand finale.

 Scott/Santa’s son, Charlie, never served a purpose in the final installment.
+He never factors in as a prominent character as he did in the first movie.

 Jack Frost turns good at the end.
 Scott/Santa forgives him.
 Are you kidding me?
 Jack Frost stole his powers and he’s gonna pretend that the whole conflict never happened in the first place?